mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 <!-- NOTE - Import more from the post of 2024- 05 - 08 - in diary. -->

-### Summary table  of data analysis - HERE OR AT END?
+### Summary table  of data analysis

-There is a table online here to summarise data analysis types
+The table below provides a cross-reference between the research questions, the types of data collected, and the analytical and theoretical approaches employed.
+It serves as a conceptual map to clarify how each question was addressed through the methodological process described in this chapter.

 <!-- https://docs.google.com/document/d/1jSE4UCEC7IleHi-tNfPwmVNTLUpzY5H5-do3bkHcLvo/edit#heading=h.hpqiq8h52efk -->